-The Australian Government has announced that everyone in Australia will be offered a safe and effective COVID-19 vaccine.
+The Australian Government has announced that everyone over 5 in Australia will be offered a safe and effective COVID-19 vaccine.
 The COVID-19 vaccine they offer will be voluntary and free.

 DELIVERY OF THE COVID-19 VACCINE

 COVID-19 vaccines are currently being delivered through a number of state-run vaccination clinics, hospital hubs, GP respiratory clinics, General Practices, and pharmacies that meet specific requirements.

 PLEASE NOTE: Currently, none of our clinics (including Centre Clinic, PRONTO! & Equinox) are vaccination sites.
 We will update this page if that changes.

 Ready to book your appointment?
 Then use the following service to find places near you and book your appointment today!
 You can book over the phone or online.